aerisarn/mesa-uwp/docs/install.rst

 6. Building OpenGL programs with pkg-config
 -------------------------------------------

-Running ``ninja install`` will install package configuration files for the pkg-config utility.
+Running ``meson install`` will install package configuration files for the pkg-config utility.

 When compiling your OpenGL application you can use pkg-config to